The Veit Bach Mill in the Bach location of Wechmar. Right ... in the Bach Ancestral Location of Wechmar, Thuringia, Germany.

 Choose From Many, Many Bach T-Shirts and Bach Calendars

-The Bach calendar on the left and a music T-shirt, a composer T-shirt and a Bach T-shirt on the right.
+The composers calendar on the left and a music T-shirt plus a composer T-shirt on the right.
 The calendars are available in three sizes, the T-shirts in several sizes.
 To the shop.

 End of Advertisement